wso2/docs-is/en/docs/get-started/quick-start-guide.md

 Follow the steps below to configure self sign-up for Pickup Dispatch and Pickup Manager applications using WSO2 Identity Server.

-!!! tip

-    **Before you begin**

-    1. If you have run any other samples in this Quick Start Guide, navigate back to the `is-samples-1.0.0/IS-QSG/samples/QSG-bundle/QSG/bin` on the command prompt and execute either of the following commands to start the Quick Start samples.
+1. Enable the email sending configurations of the WSO2 Identity Server as explained [here](../../setup/configuring-email-sending).

+2. Restart WSO2 Identity Server.

     ``` java
-            Linux   --> sudo sh qsg.sh run
-            Windows --> sudo qsg.bat run
-        ```

-    A message appears to pick a scenario.

-2. Enable the email sending configurations of the WSO2 Identity Server as explained [here](../../setup/configuring-email-sending).

-4. Restart WSO2 Identity Server.

-    ``` java
         Linux   --> sh wso2server.sh
         Windows --> wso2server.bat
     ```

-5. Navigate to
-    `is-samples-1.0.0/IS-QSG/samples/QSG-bundle/QSG/bin` and execute either
-    of the following commands to start the Quick Start samples.
+3. Navigate to `<IS_SAMPLE_DISTR>/IS-QSG//bin` and execute either of the following commands to start the Quick Start samples.

     ``` java